-Air transport is by far the most effective mode of transportation.
+Air transport is by far the most effective transport mode.
 Today 12.5% of the tourists travel by plane.
-Air transport has revolutionised the geographical aspect of distances; the most remote areas can now be reached, and any journey around the world can be measured in terms of hours of travel.
-With jet aircraft that can reach speeds of up to 1950 km/h, international tourism is no longer an adventure.
+Air transport has revolutionized the geographical aspect of distances; the most remote areas can now be attained, and any journey around the world can be measured in terms of hours of travelling.
+With jet aircrafts that can reach up to 1950 km/hrs, international tourism is no longer an adventure.
 Air travel is attractive because of its speed and range, and because to business visitors, it offers status as well as saves valuable work time.
 Where geographical isolation exits, such as with island communities, air is the dominant and often the only reasonably fast means of travel.
-Air transport offers scheduled and chartered services, as well as air taxis, in some parts of the world.
-Chartered air transport emerged in the 1950s in Europe and North America, transporting holiday visitors from the colder northern climates to the southern, sunny destinations of the Mediterranean and Florida, respectively.
+Air transport offers scheduled and chartered services categories and, in some parts of the world, air taxis.
+Chartered transport by air emerged in the 1950s in Europe and North America, transporting holiday visitors from the colder northern climates to the southern sunny destinations of the Mediterranean and Florida/ the Caribbean, respectively.

 In the Indian scenario, India's booming economy has created a large middle-class population that can now afford air travel.
 Five years back, air travel was a dream for the majority of the Indian population.
 But rapid economic growth has made air travel more and more affordable in India.
-Air India, India's national carrier, currently operates a fleet of 42 aircraft and plays a significant role in connecting India with the rest of the world.
+Air India, India's flag carrier, presently operates a fleet of 42 aircraft and plays a major role in connecting India with the rest of the world.
 Several other foreign airlines connect Indian cities with other major cities across the globe.

 Jet Airways, Indian (formerly Indian Airlines), Air Sahara and Alliance Air are the most popular brands in domestic air travel in order of their market share.
 Of these, Jet, Indian and Sahara also operate some overseas routes.
 These airlines connect more than 80 cities across India.
 However, a large section of country's air transport system remains untapped.
 The Indira Gandhi International Airport in Delhi is one of the busiest airports in Asia.
 More than 20 international airports are located within the Republic of India.
-These include: Begumpet Airport, Hyderabad; Cochin International Airport Limited, Cochin; HAL Airport, Bangalore; Indira Gandhi International Airport, Delhi; Netaji Subhash Chandra Bose International Airport, Kolkata; Raja Sansi International Airport, Amritsar; Sardar Vallabhbhai Patel International Airport, Ahmedabad, Trivandrum International Airport, Trivandrum: Amausi International Arport,Lucknow.
+These include: Begumpet Airport, Hyderabad; Cochin International Airport Limited, Cochin; HAL Airport, Bangalore; Indira Gandhi International Airport, Delhi; Netaji Subhash Chandra Bose International Airport, Kolkata; Raja Sansi International Airport, Amritsar; Sardar Vallabhbhai Patel International Airport, Ahmedabad, Trivandrum International Airport, Trivandrum: Amausi International Arport, Lucknow.
 The Indira Gandhi International Airport and the Chatrapati Shivaji International Airport handle more than half of the air traffic in South Asia.
 Besides these airports, several other domestic airports are located in India.